aaleino/todoman/README.md

 	./todoman todo.md -t 40 10

-Open todo.md for editing, use 40 minute interval for work, 10 minute interval for pause
+Open todo.md for editing, use 40 minute interval for work, 10 minute interval for pause.
+These settings will be stored in the file by default.
+This command is used for changing the intervals.

 	./todoman todo.md -t 40 10 7.25